Auteenome/RiECalmingPlan/README.md

 2. Carousel cards are differentiated by question type, which allows for different sizing and styles for all three current types
 (Stepper, Text Response, Checkbox).
 3. As cards are swiped and values are loaded in, it will trigger events that activate when a value is changed (E.G checkbox default is 0 but a loaded binding value could change it to 1 if checked before).
 Some events may be triggered on unrendered elements but do not affect the backend side of the app.

+4. A little ambiguity is shown in the Month/Week filters, as Month could also mean "roughly 30 days ago", and Week can also mean "The full week Monday-Sunday before the current week".
+A good change to this is allowing the user to enter a specific date and any entries that pop up that is between that date and today will be shown.